yegor256/xembly/README.md

 ADDIF 'order';
 ```

-After execution, `ADDIF` directive moves the cursor to the nodes just added.
+After the execution, the `ADDIF` directive moves the cursor to the nodes just added.

 ### SET

-`SET` changes text content of all current nodes, and expects
+The `SET` directive changes text content of all current nodes, and expects
 exactly one argument, which is the text content to set:

 ```text